antirez/dump1090/README.md

     ./dump1090 --help

-Everything is not documented here should be obvious, and for most users calling it without arguments at all is the best thing to do.
+Everything not documented here should be obvious, and for most users calling it without arguments at all is the best thing to do.

 Reliability